 Because several hours had passed since he suffered his stroke, Pat’s doctors believed that the best approach to clearing his blood clots was instead a groundbreaking technique called mechanical thrombectomy.
 In this procedure, which UPMC helped pioneer, a catheter is threaded into an artery at the groin and moved up through the neck until it reaches the blood clot causing the stroke.
 Using x-ray guided imaging, a stent retriever is inserted into the catheter.
 The stent reaches past the clot, expands to stretch the walls of the artery so blood can flow, and is pulled backward, removing the clot.

-Since returning home, the medical team at UPMC has provided comprehensive outpatient care to ensure that Pat continues to improve.
-This has included physical therapy and speech therapy, as well as the provision of medications that will help prevent another stroke.
+After Pat returned home, the medical team at UPMC provided comprehensive outpatient rehabilitation to ensure that he continued to improve.
+Pat participated in physical therapy and speech therapy, and takes medications that help prevent another stroke.

 Pat, who was afraid of losing his independence, continues to make forward strides and today, he estimates that he is 95% back to normal.
 His favorite activities include exercising, completing crossword puzzles, and working in his wood shop.